-I was born and raised in small town Iowa and currently reside in West Des Moines, Iowa with my husband and two amazing German Shepherds: Schatzi (all black) and Garin.
+I was born and raised in small town Iowa and currently reside in Spring Hill, Kansas with my husband and two amazing German Shepherds: Schatzi (all black) and Garin (sable).

 I have an enormous passion for needlework ~ friends and family rarely see me without a needle, my sketch book, or a project of some sort.